JOIN NOW for exclusive pricing & express shipping

 Forms, Strengths, and Packaging

-Restylane® Volyme w/ Lidocaine is commonly presented as a 1 mL prefilled syringe containing 20 mg/mL hyaluronic acid and 3 mg/mL lidocaine.
-Market-specific outer packaging, included accessory details, and local labeling can vary, so clinics should confirm the exact commercial unit received at intake and match it to the invoice, carton, and instructions for use.
+Restylane® Volyme w/ Lidocaine is commonly presented as a sterile injectable gel in one 1 mL prefilled syringe.
+The formulation contains 20 mg/mL hyaluronic acid and 3 mg/mL lidocaine, also described as 0.3% lidocaine.
+Clinics should match the carton, syringe label, invoice, and instructions for use during receipt checks.

 AttributeDetails